wp-plugins/wp-retina-2x/readme.txt

 3. Check if it works! - if it doesn't, read the FAQ, the tutorial, and check the forums.

 == Changelog ==

+= 3.3.2 =
+* Fix: Use WP uploads folder for temporary files to avoid issues depending on hosting services.

 = 3.3.1 =
 * Update: LazySize from 1.0 to 1.1.